Wen-Bai/Wen-Bai.github.io/_posts/2021-10-25-Natural-History-Museum-Online-Exhibit.md

-Today I explored the life of the blue whale [Natural History Museum virtual museum](http://nhm.ac.uk/visit/virtual-museum.html).

-was built for it and it was accompanied with realistic background sound which enhances the immediacy.
-To explore the whale, I only need to select an icon with a click.

 ## Background
-In Natural History Museum, it is difficult ignore the giant [blue whale](https://www.nhm.ac.uk/bluewhale/) suspended from the ceiling in Hintze Hall.
-It is symbol of hope - a public reminder that Earth's rich biodiversity may be at risk and humanity should protect it.
-The online exhibit throughly presents what the blue whale's life was like in the ocean, how she got to her home in the Museum and a behind-the-scenes peek of the Museum's collections.
+In [Natural History Museum virtual museum](http://nhm.ac.uk/visit/virtual-museum.html), it is difficult ignore the giant [blue whale](https://www.nhm.ac.uk/bluewhale/) suspended from the ceiling in Hintze Hall.
+It is symbol of hope - a public reminder that Earth's rich biodiversity may be at risk and we humanity should be in a better position to protect it.
+This online exhibit throughly presents what the blue whale's life was like in the ocean, how she got to her home in the Museum and a behind-the-scenes peek of the Museum's collections.

 ## Layout

-Overall，the whole page is divided vertically into 3 parts: [The Ocean](https://www.nhm.ac.uk/bluewhale/ocean/), [Hintze Hall](https://www.nhm.ac.uk/bluewhale/hall/)  and [The collections](https://www.nhm.ac.uk/bluewhale/study/).

-At the top, there is an explanation of the exhibit(plus a list of filters, if they are being used).At the bottom is an online form where you can sign up to the
-Wildlife Photograoher of the Year newletter.
-The main part od the page is divided into rows with up to three photographs per row with no captions.However, each photograph has copyright information including
+Overall，the whole page is taken up by 3 backgroung images vertically and equally, each of them represents one scene: [The Ocean](https://www.nhm.ac.uk/bluewhale/ocean/), [Hintze Hall](https://www.nhm.ac.uk/bluewhale/hall/)  and [The collections](https://www.nhm.ac.uk/bluewhale/study/).
+At the top of the central，there is a title of website "The life of the blue whale".
+Below the title, there is a brief description of how to exploring the website.
+The 3 scenes are presented concisly, with just one background image plus title and the year in the center.

+With a click on any one of the secenes, a new page will open and more details about the scene will show.
+The subpage is the same style as the main page, with one full-screen background image and several text icons surrounding the centre part which is the image of the blue whale.
+Click on the text icons, users can scroll the screen to see the detailed introduction of the scene.
+These detail pages have texts on the left on top of the full-screen background images which will change along with the texts.

 ## User Experience

-## Filter functionality
+The look of the online exhibit website is simple and clear.
+On the main page, information was simplified to 3 clear categories, which saves users a lot of time and make the whole experience easily.
+When exploring the online exhibit, users will hear realistic background sound kind of like white-noise which is very relaxing and enhances the feeling of immersion.
+As to visual impact, except those from detail pages, all backgroung images are high-quality and dynamic which can move along with the cursor, making users feel less boring and more focused whenm expolring the site.
+In addition,

 ## Categories